-The Maine Loan Broker bond can cost anywhere between $188 to $1,250 per year.
+The Maine Loan Broker bond can cost anywhere between $188 to $1,250 per year or $19 to $125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 Loan Broker Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|